xeyownt/mwpgnjs/README.md

   (e.g.  `style="width: 200px"`).

 The **Experimental** features are:
 * **Attribute** `goto` to specify which move to display when board is created.
-For now only `goto="last"` is supported.
+For now only `goto="first"` and `goto="last"` are supported.
 This feature will remain available, but the keyword might change and it will be possible to select any move in the given PGN (pending a PgnViewerJS feature request).
+* **Mode** `defaults` to specify default configuration for next boards.
+When using this mode, no board is displayed but the given configuration is recorded for reuse in next boards.
+Mode `defaults` records the value for all given attributes, except attribute `mode` and attribute `class`.
+Previously saved configuration are ignored when using this mode, so one can clear the defaults with an empty tag `<pgn mode="defaults">`.
+* **Attribute** `class` to specify one or more classname.
+This can be used for CSS styling, but also to organize defaults in separate classes.
+When using attribute `class` in mode `defaults`, the defaults are assigned to the given classnames.
+When used in other modes, the defaults assigned to each given classnames (if any) are loaded to configure the current `pgn` element, in addition to the anonymous defaults (if any).
+In case of multiple defaults, the one of the first given classname takes precedence over the next classname, and over any anonymous defaults.

 The **Broken** features are:
 * None known.